Table of contents

 No. It only validates if a deployment request is allow or denied in a policy definition.

-During the validating phase, when you run kubectl apply -f <...>, does the admission controller query Container Security?
+During the validating phase, when kubectl apply -f <...> is executed, does the admission controller query Container Security?
 If so, is a local cache being used for each query?

 Yes.
 The admission controller queries Container Security everytime a review request happens in Kubernetes, both when doing a kubectl create or a kubectl apply.